john-azzaro/Study-GET-Endpoints-Functionality/README.md

 <br>

-In an express application, to handle a GET request to an endpoint, you would simply call the app object (note the use of cond app = require('express') ) with the GET method.
+In an express application, to handle a GET request to an endpoint, you would simply call the app object (note the use of ```cond app = require('express')``` which instantiates the app and lets us use express) with the GET method.
 You would then specfiy a path and then the route handler (i.e. req, res).
 Inside the code block would be the response.

 ```JavaScript